Skip to content

 What Changed in the B2B Buying Process in 2025?

-Digital-first research has accelerated, with buyers completing 70% of their evaluation online before engaging partners, up from 57% in 2019, according to Gartner (2024).
-AI-powered research tools now help buyers compare solutions and validate requirements faster, but they've also raised the bar for proof and specificity.
+Digital-first research has accelerated fast.
+Buyers now complete 70% of their evaluation online before engaging partners, up from 57% in 2019, according to Gartner (2024).
+AI-powered research tools help buyers compare solutions and validate requirements faster, but they've also raised the bar for proof and specificity.

-Remote decision-making has become permanent, extending evaluation timelines as stakeholders require more detailed virtual demos and digital proof-of-concepts.
-Security and compliance reviews now happen earlier in the process as organizations scrutinize data handling and risks more carefully.
+Remote decision-making is permanent now, and it is extending evaluation timelines.
+Stakeholders require more detailed virtual demos and digital proof-of-concepts before they feel confident enough to move forward.
+Security and compliance reviews have also migrated earlier in the process, as organizations scrutinize data handling and risks far more carefully than they did even three years ago.

 What You Should Do Next

 Map your stakeholder ecosystem before you start evaluating solutions.
 Identify the decision owner, veto owners, and proof requirements for each stage.
-This prevents late-stage surprises and reduces evaluation loops.
+Late-stage surprises and evaluation loops are almost always the result of skipping this step.

 Build consensus around the problem and success criteria before engaging partners.
 Organizations that align on requirements upfront complete purchases faster and see higher implementation success rates.
-Document what good looks like and get stakeholder sign-off.
+Document what good looks like and get stakeholder sign-off before anyone starts scheduling vendor demos.

 Create a one-page decision charter with clear gates and decision points.
-Define what proof you need at each stage and who needs to provide approval.
-This keeps the process moving forward and prevents endless re-evaluation cycles.
+Define what proof you need at each stage, who needs to provide approval, and what triggers a stage transition.
+Without that structure, the process drifts into endless re-evaluation cycles.

 The Bottom Line

-The B2B buying process has six stages, but the reality is messier than academic models suggest.
-With an average of 6.8 stakeholders involved and consensus required at each stage, according to Gartner (2022), deals stall frequently between evaluation and selection.
+Six stages, but the path through them is rarely straight.
+With an average of 6.8 stakeholders involved and consensus required at each stage, according to Gartner (2022), deals stall frequently between evaluation and selection, often more than once.
 Understanding this complexity helps both buyers and sellers navigate the process more effectively.
 The Starr Conspiracy helps workforce technology teams structure buying processes that align stakeholders and accelerate decision velocity in an increasingly complex consensus environment.

 Related Questions